History of the Collingwood Football Club: 1920s-1940s: McHale era

-Collingwood became a powerhouse club during the 1920s and 1930s, an era that included the greatest run of successive premierships, four in a row from 1927 to 1930, the only VFL/AFL undefeated season (1929), and the longest serving coach in the history of the VFL/AFL, Jock McHale who coached Collingwood for 37 years from 1912 to 1949 after playing for the Magpies from 1902 to 1921.
-The record of four flags in succession has never once been matched nor topped, with the Melbourne of 1955–1957 and the Brisbane Lions of 2001–2003 both reaching the following season's Grand Final, only to be thwarted by Collingwood and Port Adelaide, respectively.
-This period produced six premierships, and some of the club's greatest ever servants.
-Names such as Syd Coventry, brother Gordon Coventry, Harry Collier and Albert Collier were among the preeminent players of their time, helping establish the Magpies as a club based upon a strong family history.
+Collingwood became a powerhouse club during the 1920s and 1930s.
+This era included a run of four premierships in a row from 1927 to 1930, the only VFL/AFL undefeated season (1929), and the longest-serving coach in the history of the VFL/AFL, Jock McHale.
+McHale coached Collingwood for 37 years from 1912 to 1949 after playing for the Magpies from 1902 to 1921.

+The record of four premierships in succession has never been matched.
+Melbourne won in 1955–1957 and the Brisbane Lions in 2001–2003, reaching the following season's Grand Final only to be thwarted by Collingwood and Port Adelaide, respectively.
+This period produced six premierships, and some of the club's greatest players.

-Gordon Coventry led the goal kicking in every season between 1922 and 1927, whilst brother Syd captained the club for eight seasons, his record of 153 matches as skipper was overtaken by Nathan Buckley in late 2006.
-Albert Collier won the Brownlow Medal in 1929, paving the way for brother Harry to win it in the following year.
-The Collingwood side of the late 1920s has been described as one of the greatest football 'dynasties' amongst others, including Melbourne of the 1950s, Hawthorn of the 1980s and, arguably, Brisbane of the early 2000s (decade).
+Syd Coventry, brother Gordon Coventry, Harry Collier and Albert Collier were among the preeminent players of their time, helping establish the Magpies as a club based upon strong family connections.
+Gordon Coventry led the goal-kicking every season between 1922 and 1927, while brother Syd captained the club for eight seasons.
+Syd's record of 153 matches as skipper was overtaken by Nathan Buckley in late 2006.
+Albert Collier won the Brownlow Medal in 1929, and brother Harry won it the following year.
+The Collingwood team of the late 1920s has been described as one of the greatest football 'dynasties' along with Melbourne of the 1950s, Hawthorn of the 1980s and, some suggest, Brisbane of the early 2000s (decade).

 Post McHale

-Jock McHale retired from coaching at the end of 1949, Phonse Kyne, former ruckman, would coach for the next 14 years.
-After losing the 1952 Grand final to Geelong, Collingwood finally tasted premiership success in 1953 with a two-goal victory over reigning premier Geelong, led by Lou Richards.
-This premiership team was a unique one as it comprised three sets of brothers–Ron & Lou Richards, Bob & William Rose and Bill, Pat & Mick Twomey.
-Coincidentally, it was the first and last time Collingwood legend Bob Rose was to taste premiership success as a player or coach.
+Jock McHale retired from coaching at the end of 1949 and Phonse Kyne, former ruckman, coached for the next 14 years.
+After losing the 1952 Grand Final to Geelong, Collingwood finally achieved premiership success in 1953 with a two-goal victory over reigning premier Geelong, led by Lou Richards.
+This premiership team comprised three sets of brothers–Ron & Lou Richards, Bob & William Rose, and Bill, Pat & Mick Twomey.
+Coincidentally, it was the first and last time Collingwood legend Bob Rose was to experience premiership success as a player or coach.

-Their 1958 premiership was to be their last for 32 years.
-The victory in 1958 was an underdog victory, with Collingwood motivated to prevent their opponent Melbourne winning its fourth successive Grand Final.
+The Club's 1958 premiership was to be its last for 32 years.
+The victory in 1958 was an underdog victory, with Collingwood motivated to prevent its opponent Melbourne winning a fourth successive Grand Final.

-1959–1989 The Colliwobbles
+1959–1989: the Colliwobbles

-In 1959 Melbourne won again, and Collingwood's poor performance against Melbourne in the 1960 Grand Final the Colliwobbles were born.
-Bob Rose took over as coach in 1962 and he was unlucky to coach three losing Grand Final sides, losing by 4, 1 and 10 points in 1964, 1966 and 1970.
+In 1959 Melbourne won again, and after Collingwood's poor performance against Melbourne in the 1960 Grand Final, the Colliwobbles were born.
+Bob Rose took over as coach in 1962 and he was unlucky to coach three losing Grand Final sides, by 4, 1 and 10 points in 1964, 1966 and 1970.